SAP-samples/btp-msteams-extend-workflow/tutorial/Step3-Configure-SAP-S4HANA/README.md

 #### <ins>Understanding the Code<ins>
-Now that you have imported the code to push the workitems to the Event Mesh.
+Now that you have imported the code to push the workitems to the SAP Event Mesh.
 Let's understand how it works.

 37. After completing the **Step 36**, you will have a report **ZWFCUSEMSEND_TEAMSINT** and a class **zcl_wfcusemsend_teamsint** created in your SAP S/4HANA system.<br>